uF4No/chat-socketio-v3/article.md

 There are a couple of things we can do to improve this chat a little bit.
 For example, we can detect when a client disconnects and send a message to the remaining users.
 You can find that in the full code in this repository.

-## Conclussion
+## Conclusion

-Socket.io is a super powerful library and we've just scratched some basic methods from its API but it contains a lot more functionalities like assigning namespaces to sockets so they have different endpoints, create rooms and even integrate it with Redis.
+Socket.io is a super powerful library and we've just scratched some basic methods from its API but it contains a lot more functionalities like assigning namespaces to sockets so they have different endpoints, create rooms and, even integrate it with Redis.
 Make sure to [check out their documentation](https://socket.io/docs/v3/index.html) to learn more.

-I hope you find this article useful and it help you create awesome projects using Socket.io!
+I hope you find this article useful and it helps you create awesome projects using Socket.io!